iamkubi/pydactyl/README.md

 ## State of the project

 This wrapper is still very much a work in progress.
-Not all APIs are implemented, and the way results are returned will definitely be changing in the near future.
-Yes, that hideous way of getting the server identifier will be changed to a server object with properties, because that srv_id example is terrible.
+Not all APIs are implemented, and the way results are returned may change until the wrapper is feature complete.

 If you do encounter problems, find APIs that haven't been implemented, or have a feature request please file a [Github issue][issues].